kluchey/OMG/pages/operation.md

-- #definiton An operation is an action on one or more objects.
+- #definiton An operation is an action taken on one or more objects.
+- #eg We have an acronym to remember the ====